 Thinning of stands is undertaken by MFM (NZ), generally between six to nine years of age, to provide the optimum space for selected crop trees within the stand to grow to maximise their economic return.
-The aim is to thin out the smaller or poorer formed trees leaving the better formed trees to grow on.
-Thinning is either carried out manually with chain saws, or mechanically using falling machines on easier terrain.
-In the MFM (NZ) estate thinning is predominantly 'thin to waste' where the thinned stems are left on the forest floor to decompose.
+The aim is to thin out the smaller or poorer formed trees leaving the bigger, better formed trees to grow on.
+On flatter land, close to processing plants 'production thinning' may be carried out whereby the thinned stems are taken out of the stand and sold as pulp logs and sawlogs.
+More commonly where production thinning is impractical or uneconomic, thinning operations leave the thinned stems on the forest floor to decompose.

-MFM (NZ) uses genetically improved radiata pine tree stocks in its annual planting partial Shown above is Clone '55' in Kinleith Forest (Taumata Plantations Estate) which was the original New Zealand radiata pine breeding selections. orogram.
-Is used in
+MFM (NZ) uses genetically improved radiata pine tree stocks in its annual planting program.
+Shown above is Clone '55' in Kinleith Forest (Taumata Plantations Estate) which was used in the original New Zealand radiata pine breeding selections.